Juan-M-Panozzo-Z/GNUHealth-DICOM/README.md

 In this repo are the files required to open DICOM images directly from GNUHealth in a Dicom Web viewer (in this case Elessar theme for Osimis Viewer https://github.com/Terabuck/Elessar).
 Osimis Dicom Viewer is used here because it handles the same UUID format as Orthanc, unlike the new Stone viewer that requires the "StudyInstanceUID".

-To achieve this, it was only necessary to modify one line of the health_orthanc.py file (originally available in http://hg.savannah.gnu.org/hgweb/health/file/90316fe79c42/tryton/health_orthanc)
+To achieve this, it was necessary to modify one line of the health_orthanc.py file (originally available in http://hg.savannah.gnu.org/hgweb/health/file/90316fe79c42/tryton/health_orthanc)

   338 add = "osimis-viewer / app / index.html?
 Study = {}".
 Format (self.uuid)